Who Is Considered to Be a Frontline Worker?

 Reduced Employee Turnover

-Recent studies have revealed that employees who do not feel recognized are twice as likely to quit their job within the year, with research saying that 93% of employees would stay at their company if it provided ample growth opportunities.
+Recent studies have revealed that employees who do not feel recognized are twice as likely to quit their jobs within the year, with research saying that 93% of employees would stay at their company if it provided ample growth opportunities.
 Consequently, it is important for organizations to invest in frontline workers to reduce turnover and even more imperative to ensure the resources align with the needs of employees.
 Find out how much employee turnover costs.

 How to engage and empower your frontline employees

 It is not enough to have the desire to promote employee engagement among frontline workers as the organization actually needs to follow the right path to achieve the desired results.
-Organizations should also note that while it is not rocket science, results and transformations should not be expected over night, especially as humans react differently to changes and sometimes require time to adopt and adapt.
+Organizations should also note that while it is not rocket science, results and transformations should not be expected overnight, especially as humans react differently to changes and sometimes require time to adopt and adapt.
 Ways of effectively engaging and empowering your frontline employees are briefly highlighted as follows:

 Communicate the company's vision